 Perhaps Josef K. was guilty after all

-I’ve always assumed that Josef K., the protagonist of Kafka’s novel, The Trial, was innocent.
-But Paul Reitter writes in The Hedgehog Review that that’s a common misunderstanding due to the difficulty of translating Kafka’s ambiguous German prose into English.
+But Paul Reitter, writing in The Hedgehog Review, says that’s a common misunderstanding due to the difficulty of translating Kafka’s ambiguous German prose into English.

 The first sentence of The Trial reads, in German, “Jemand mußte Josef K. verleumdet haben, denn ohne daß er etwas Böses getan hätte, wurde er eines Morgens verhaftet.” (“Someone must have slandered Josef K., for without having done anything wrong, he was arrested one morning.”)
 The subjunctive form is “hätte,” which, when paired with a past participle (e.g., “getan”), would most often be translated as “would have” or “had,” as in “if he had done something wrong, we would have found out,” or “if only he had done something wrong.”
 Neither a condition nor a wish nor a request in the case at hand, it signals, unobtrusively but importantly, that we don’t have here an unambiguous statement of fact.
 Josef K. may have “done something wrong” (“etwas Böses getan”), or maybe not.